skyandrew7/skyandrew7/README.md

 ## Hi there 👋
+I am Andrew I am a passionate and driven data scientist with 1 year of experience in leveraging data to generate insights and drive decision-making.
+Fluent in English and Spanish, with intermediate proficiency in French, I thrive in multicultural and collaborative environments.

+My technical expertise includes Python, Power BI, Tableau, Matplotlib, SQL, and foundational knowledge of machine learning.
+I am equally skilled in crafting compelling data visualizations and manging predictive models to solve real-world problems.

+What sets me apart is my strong set of soft skills—adaptability, teamwork, and communication—enabling me to bridge the gap between technical teams and business stakeholders effectively.

+I am eager to continue growing as a data scientist and contributing to impactful projects.
+Let's connect! 🚀

 <!--
 **skyandrew7/skyandrew7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.